heysokam/slate/readme.md

 > _TODO_

-## Slate.Nim
-_(deprecated: Will be removed in favor of the MiniM syntax above)_
-Tools to convert the _untyped_ Nim AST into any language.

 ## How to use
 > _TODO: Example showcase of the API_
 > In the meantime, see the [MiniM Compiler](https://github.com/heysokam/minim) for a reference of how *Slate is used.